PaimaStudios/paima-game-templates/generic/frontend/README.md

 # Unity Editor Gameplay

-Unity Editor has one limitation regarding the code it's able to execute.
-You can't call JS code from the Editor, that is only possible with a WebGL build.
+Unity Editor has one limitation regarding the code it's able to execute: you can't call JS code from the Editor, that is only possible with a WebGL build.

 When running the game, every call to our middleware is mocked by a very simple logic that you can find in `Query.cs`.
 If you want to test with a real responses you need to [deploy](#deployment) the game.